jasvob/twd-for-drought/README.md

 This repository works with data which are stored on Zenodo under the following link:

 ## 1. Setting up the environment
-To setup the environment necessary to run the code within this repository, please use the environment.yml file.
-You can setup e.g. conda environment as follows:
+To setup the environment necessary to run the code within this repository, please use the `environment.yml` file.
+You can setup e.g. [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) environment as follows:
 ```
-conda env create --file=environment.yaml
+conda env create -f environment.yaml
 ```

 This will create an environment with the name `twd-env`, which you can then activate by running